Outage Probability Analysis of MRC-Based Fluid Antenna Systems under Rician Fading

 \section{Introduction}

-The evolution toward sixth-generation (6G) wireless networks necessitates communication architectures capable of achieving ultra-reliable and large-scale connectivity.
-Although massive multiple-input multiple-output (MIMO) systems have been instrumental to the advancements of fifth-generation (5G) networks, their conventional implementations employing fixed, uniformly spaced antenna arrays hinder the efficient exploitation of spatial diversity \cite{10379539}.
-Consequently, 6G research is increasingly exploring the feasibility of flexible and reconfigurable array architectures that can adapt their geometry and electromagnetic response in real time to optimize performance across varying environments.
-Moreover, indefinitely increasing antenna counts is unsustainable due to the proportional rise in power consumption and hardware complexity \cite{9349624}.
+The evolution towards sixth-generation (6G) wireless networks necessitates communication architectures capable of achieving ultra-reliable and large-scale connectivity.
+While massive multiple-input multiple-output (MIMO) systems have driven key advances in fifth-generation networks, pillared on massive machine-type communications, ultra-reliable low-latency communications, and enhanced mobile broadband, their reliance on fixed, uniformly spaced antenna arrays limits efficient utilization of spatial diversity \cite{10379539, 9770295}.
+As a result, 6G-and-beyond research is shifting towards flexible and reconfigurable array architectures that can dynamically adapt their geometry and electromagnetic characteristics to varying environments.
+Furthermore, continually increasing antenna counts becomes unsustainable due to the associated growth in power consumption and hardware complexity \cite{9349624}.

-Fluid antenna systems (FASs) have recently emerged as a promising paradigm to overcome the spatial and hardware constraints of conventional massive MIMO systems \cite{9264694}.
+Fluid antenna systems (FASs) have recently emerged as a promising paradigm to overcome the spatial and hardware constraints of conventional massive MIMO systems \cite{9264694, 10146286, 10694739}.
 Typically, by enabling a single radiating element to dynamically switch among multiple predefined ports within a limited region, FASs achieve spatial diversity without requiring multiple radio-frequency (RF) chains.
-This positional reconfigurability enables the efficient exploitation of spatial channel variations, thereby enhancing reliability and spectral efficiency \cite{10146274}.
-This has inspired several studies in recent years on the performance analysis of FAS-assisted wireless systems.
-For instance, \cite{10678877} evaluated the outage probability (OP) of a single-user FAS by employing elliptical copula models to characterize the dependence structure among the fluid antenna (FA) ports.
-The asymptotic OP at high signal-to-noise ratio (SNR) and the diversity order of FASs over Rayleigh fading channels were studied in \cite{10130117}.
-Similar studies providing insights into the OP and ergodic capacity of FASs were presented in \cite{10924151}, with results obtained using elementary functions.
-Furthermore, the OP of FASs under correlated Nakagami-$m$ and Rician fading was investigated in \cite{10308603} and \cite{11098630}, respectively.
+This makes FASs particularly suitable for compact wireless devices where deploying multiple antennas is difficult.
+Due to their flexibility and potential performance improvement, FASs have been recognized as an important enabling technology for 6G-and-beyond wireless communication systems \cite{11302793, 11247926, 11093131}.